Sexual revolution in 1960s United States: Criticisms of the Pill

 Criticisms of the pill developed among certain groups, Black populations in particular.
 The origin of the pill as a form of population control for those living in poverty created distrust among groups that were systematically impoverished.
-Robert Chrisman argued that birth control could now be used as genocide with racist motives, saying “contraception, abortion, sterilization are now major weapons in the arsenal of the U.S.’ Agency for International Development.”
+Robert Chrisman argued that birth control could now be used as genocide with racist motives, saying "contraception, abortion, sterilization are now major weapons in the arsenal of the U.S.' Agency for International Development."
 Attendees at the Black Power Conference in Newark, New Jersey also argued against birth control and feared it was a tool to limit Black power.

 These fears about the pill continued to develop through the decade, and even into the 1970s.
 The United States, especially the South, had a history of controlling Black fertility, first under slavery and later through sterilization.
-In Dick Gregory’s cover story for the October 1971 edition of Ebony magazine, he wrote, “back in the days of slavery, Black folks couldn't grow kids fast enough for white folks to harvest.
+In Dick Gregory's cover story for the October 1971 edition of Ebony magazine, he wrote, "back in the days of slavery, Black folks couldn't grow kids fast enough for white folks to harvest.
 Now that we've got a little taste of power, white folks want to call a moratorium on having children."
 Still, a number of Black women chose to take the pill because they desired control over their fertility.

-In 1969, journalist Barbara Seaman published The Doctors’ Case Against the Pill, which outlined a number of side effects.
-She provided evidence for “the risk of blood clots, heart attack, stroke, depression, weight gain, and loss of libido.”
+In 1969, journalist Barbara Seaman published The Doctors' Case Against the Pill, which outlined several side effects.
+She provided evidence for "the risk of blood clots, heart attack, stroke, depression, weight gain, and loss of libido."
 Her book would lead to congressional hearings about the safety of the pill in the 1970s.